broadinstitute/ImagingAMARETTO/README.md

 # Imaging-AMARETTO

-Imaging-AMARETTO: tools for interpreting multi-omics networks for relevance to clinical outcomes and radiographic and histopathology imaging-derived biomarkers
+Imaging-AMARETTO: tools for interpreting multi-omics networks for relevance to radiographic and histopathology imaging-derived biomarkers of clinical outcomes

 ## Table of Contents